afrind/draft-frindell-moq-chat/draft-frindell-moq-chat.md

 ## Session Closure by the Server

 If a client detects a MOQT session has been closed by the server, it assumes the server has exited or crashed, and does not attempt to reconnect.
+If the server transmits a Goaway, the client MAY reconnect if a non-empty New Connect URI is provided

 # Security Considerations